On the Structure of Wave Functions in Complex Chern-Simons Theory: The wave function from the state integral

 We point out that the structure of the exact wave function at rational values for the figure-eight knot obtained here is tantalizingly close to what has been found in the spectral theory of quantum mirror curves.
 The case of $\hbar=2 \pi$, corresponding to $\mb^2=1$, was studied in detail in~\cite{mz-wv,mz-wv2}.
-As in Eq.~\eqref{difference}, the wave functions in~\cite{mz-wv,mz-wv2} are the sums of two individual functions corresponding to two different choices of branch cut in the mirror curve.
+As in equation~\eqref{difference}, the wave functions in~\cite{mz-wv,mz-wv2} are the sums of two individual functions corresponding to two different choices of branch cut in the mirror curve.
 Each component function is singular when considered alone.
-Still, the singularities cancel each other in the sum, and one obtains a square-integrable wave function in the end, similar to the one plotted in Fig.~\ref{fig: state-unit}.
+Still, the singularities cancel each other in the sum, and one obtains a square-integrable wave function in the end, similar to the one plotted in Figure~\ref{fig: state-unit}.
 We observe that, in the case of the quantum mirror curves studied in~\cite{mz-wv,mz-wv2}, one is working with exponentiated Heisenberg operators, and the resulting wave functions do not satisfy the nodal theorem for the Schr\"odinger operator typical of confining potentials, since the ground state changes sign in a small region.
-This same feature is also evident in our plots for the exact wave functions of the $\FE$-knot at rational points shown in Fig.~\ref{fig: state-unit} and Fig.~\ref{fig: state-full}.
-Such a property suggests that the wave function occurring in complex CS theory is a ground state for an appropriate spectral definition of the quantum $A$-polynomial.
+This same feature is also evident in our plots for the exact wave functions of the $\FE$-knot at rational points shown in Figures~\ref{fig: state-unit} and~\ref{fig: state-full}.
+Such a~property suggests that the wave function occurring in complex CS theory is a ground state for an appropriate spectral definition of the quantum $A$-polynomial.
 We will return to this point in the conclusions.

 Finally, let us stress that the results above provide a third method for the computation of the exact wave function at rational values of $\hbar$ to be compared with the previous two presented in Section~\ref{sec: main}.
-We conclude by verifying numerically that our closed formula in Eq.~\eqref{state-fact} for the state integral of the figure-eight knot at rational values matches the results of Section~\ref{sec: 41}.
-Specifically, the two components $\chi_{\FE}^{(\pm)}(u;\hbar) $ in Eq.~\eqref{state-pieces} can be identified with the two terms in the holomorphic/antiholomorphic block decomposition in Eq.~\eqref{chi41}, which correspond to the conjugate and geometric classical branches, respectively.
-This identification will be formally clarified in the discussion in the following section.
+We conclude by verifying numerically that our closed formula in equation~\eqref{state-fact} for the state integral of the figure-eight knot at rational values matches the results of Section~\ref{sec: 41}.
+Specifically, the two components \smash{$\chi_{\FE}^{(\pm)}(u;\hbar) $} in equation~\eqref{state-pieces} can be formally identified with the two terms in the holomorphic/antiholomorphic block decomposition in equation~\eqref{chi41}, which correspond to the conjugate and geometric classical branches, respectively.
+This identification will be clarified in the discussion in the following section.